raspberrypilearning/catch-the-dots/en/step_7.md

 ## High score

-Let's save the high score, so that players can see how well they're doing.
+You're going to save the game's high score, so that players can see how well they are doing.

 --- task ---
 Create a new variable called `high score`{:class="blockdata"}.